Flower Plower

-Flower Plower is the first studio album by the rock band Poster Children.
+Flower Plower is the first studio album by American rock band Poster Children.
 Recorded in 1988–89, it was first released on vinyl by the Limited Potential label in 1989, and reissued on CD in 1991 by Frontier Records.
 Later the band acquired the rights to this album, and reissued it on their own label, 12 Inch Records, in 1999.